 The delicate use of brush marks creates clumps of grasses dancing rhythmically across the canvas, growing out of the shallow water and along the edges of the banking, emphasising space and the natural wildness of the location, nature takes over.
-The land meanders in and out forming small harbours for the water to overflow onto the land in this very English country scene.
+The land meanders in and out, forming small harbours for the water to overflow onto the land in this very English country scene.
 Space and perspective are created by the open water of the foreground and large clumps of grasses slightly blocking our path as they grow up and out of the water, subtly guiding our eyes to the middle ground trees and on to the distant horizon.
 The roaming embankment winding in and out of the middle ground to the sides of the composition, together with the spiky feathery marks of the grasses, take our eyes in and out, across, through, and into the scene before us.

 We are the only people in this still, calm, spacious scene, undisturbed by sight or sound of any busy world that may be asleep, nestled and hidden by the protective trees.

-His father was a prominent painter and teacher who was one of the most highly regarded painters in watercolours produced by the North East of England.
+His father was a prominent painter and teacher who was one of the most highly regarded painters of watercolours produced in the North East of England.
 Also born in Newcastle, his father showed a passionate love for drawing from early childhood.
 He became drawing master at St Andrew's Free School, Newcastle, and later took a passage, by ship, to London where he became acquainted with some of the best work of British artists, including David Cox.
 (2)

 At first his father’s work attracted little interest in Newcastle, but after his painting

 A View of Newcastle Fish Market was accepted by the Royal Academy he began to exhibit at the British Institution.
 Richardson Snr, together with a small group of amateur and professional artists, started ‘The Northumberland Institution for the Promotion of Fine Arts’ in 1822, which eventually, in 1828, became ‘The Northern Academy of Arts’, bringing them in line with the academies of London and Edinburgh.
 They held their first Exhibition, which included work by J M W Turner (1775–1851), in June 1828.
-Along with other well known artists he also helped set up ‘The Northern Society of Painters in Water Colours’ in 1830 and this society became a meeting place for a number of talented watercolourists.
+Along with other well known artists he also helped set up ‘The Northern Society of Painters in Water Colours’ in 1830; this society became a meeting place for a number of talented watercolourists.
 As well as being a primary force in the artistic development of early 19th century Newcastle, he is also notable as the father of the Richardson family of painters.
-His sons, Thomas Miles Jnr, Henry Burdon, Edward, Charles, George and John Isaac all became professional painters.
+His sons, Thomas Miles, Henry Burdon, Edward, Charles, George and John Isaac all became professional painters.
 (3)

 Thomas Miles Richardson Snr (1784–1848), English landscape painter